 I want us to be real human beings – with cracks and challenges and emotions – and to stand strong as leaders, not despite our humanness but because of it.

 That’s the world I want to live in.
 Those are the leaders I want to lead with.
-That’s what I want to help create in our week together.
+That’s what I want to help create in our time together.

 Peter Bregman’s bio